-With bustling KL Sentral Station -- the largest train station in Southeast Asia -- serving as the hub, three ambitious rail systems tie the city together.
+With bustling KL Sentral — the largest train station in Southeast Asia — serving as the hub, three ambitious rail systems tie the city together.

 Taxis in Kuala Lumpur

+Taxi drivers who loiter around bus and train terminals to stalk tourists are typically the ones who resist using the meter.
 Even once the meter is turned on, don't be surprised if they do a few circles to run up your fare!

 Kuala Lumpur International Airport

 The Kuala Lumpur International Airport (airport code: KUL) is an impressive, glass structure located about 31 miles south of the city.
-KLIA services most transcontinental flights into Malaysia, however, the Low-Cost Carrier Terminal, was added in 2006 to service budget flights around Malaysia and to other parts of Asia until KLIA2 opened.
+KLIA services most transcontinental flights into Malaysia, however, the KLIA2 serves as a hub for AirAsia and other budget airlines.

 Subang Airport (Airport code: SZB) was Kuala Lumpur's primary airport before the opening of KLIA in 1998.
-Today, the airport only services small planes mostly to island and vacation destinations around Malaysia.
+Today, the airport only services small planes, mostly ones to island and vacation destinations around Malaysia.